Paul-Hebert/Blurbb-Email-Builder/README.md

 - Where to host images?
 When exporting HTML how will the user know to host and link their images?
 - Exported code is formatted badly
-- Chosen theme needs to be in view
-- Height transitions got broken